-As one of the body's many naturally-occurring protective substances, earwax is incredibly useful to our health and wellbeing.
-But what exactly is earwax?
-It is an oily material that is produced by glands within the ear canal, designed to trap dust, to protect the ear canal skin lining and to reduce the likelihood of bacterial infection.
+As one of the body's many naturally-occurring protective substances, earwax, scientifically known as cerumen, is incredibly useful to our health and wellbeing.
+But what exactly is it?
+Earwax is an oily material that is produced by glands within the ear canal, designed to trap dust, to protect the ear canal skin lining and to reduce the likelihood of bacterial infection.

 If your problems persist, ask to see the nurse at your local GP surgery, where an examination or ear irrigation may be recommended.
 You can also contact you local Audiologist for any additional support to ensure that your hearing health is well cared for as well as viewing our range of hearing aids.